 We are a proud ‘Contributor’ to Avalanche Canada and an approved Avalanche Skills Training course provider.

-Online Course: We specifically designed our online AST course to address the ongoing pandemic, providing convenience for those with busy schedules, and those wishing to limit their exposure to others.
+Online Course: We specifically designed our online AST course to provide convenience for those with busy schedules, and those wishing to continue limiting their exposure to others.
 In order to maintain the highest standard, we host two evening sessions on a professionally designed Zoom platform, enabling the critical live discussion between the students and the instructor.

-Field Day: The practical portion of the course is held in true backcountry, world class terrain that is easily accessible in a timely manner.
-This serves to maximize the time our student’s spend to develop their skills as well as provide the best quality terrain for an optimal learning environment.
+Field Day: The practical portion of the course is held in easily accessible backcountry terrain.
+This serves to maximize the time our students spend developing their skills, as well as provides the best quality terrain for an optimal learning environment.

 Lift Ticket *Day 2 only: If you do NOT currently possess a valid Whistler Blackcomb lift ticket (Seasons Pass, Spirit Pass, Edge Card, Epic Pass, etc.), you may buy a Lift Ticket through our office at checkout.**All Courses subject to a minimum number of participants.
 48 hour notice will be given if the minimum number has not been reached.